lazlowa/pypz-python/core/docs/core/models.rst

 Data Transfer Object (DTO)
 ++++++++++++++++++++++++++

-If you want to transfer Instances to outside of the current process, we need to convert it into a representation, which can then be serialized.
+If you want to transfer Instances to outside of the current process, you need to convert it into a representation, which can then be serialized.
 This representation is an additional model called the DTO.
 By having an intermediate model, we can ensure that only those information are transmitted that is really necessary to be able to reconstruct an instance object.